 Why helpful content is the best way to connect with customers

-Emily Mermell is a website strategist at IMPACT.
-She works with businesses of all kinds who come to us looking to grow their traffic and capture more leads.
+At IMPACT, we work with businesses of all kinds who come to us looking to capture more leads.

 How does this look in practice?